chapel-lang/chapel/doc/rst/language/spec/tuples.rst

    routine call.

    The same logic applies to tuple expressions.
-When the default argument intent of a value's type is some form of `ref`, a tuple expression will capture the value by reference in order to avoid a potentially expensive copy operation.
+When the default argument intent of a value's type is some form of ``ref``, a tuple expression will capture the value by reference in order to avoid a potentially expensive copy operation.

 Tuple Variable Behavior
 -----------------------

-Tuple variables are a form of heavy tuple.
-Like other heavy tuples, tuple variables will copy elements as though the element is an argument with the `in` intent.
+Tuple variables are a form of value tuple.
+Like other value tuples, tuple variables will copy elements as though the element is an argument with the ``in`` intent.

    *Example (tuple-variable-behavior.chpl)*.